Maklotin/better-thousand-separator/better-thousand-separator/README.md

  will give you an inputfield that separates every thousand with an apostrophe.

+## Important:
+When you change the separator from one to another, you have to refresh the site or clear the inputfield to make the SeparatorInput work.
+Otherwise the input will say `NaN`.

+The `lakh` is also a bit jank at the moment.
+Writing works fine but backspace might be a bit buggy at times.

-## This thousand separator lets the user
+## This thousand separator allows the user to:
 - Copy and paste: <br>
 clipboard = '123abc456def' <br>
 will be pasted = '123456'